emilpriver/go-hugo-portfolio/content/blog/we-should-all-code-like-steve-jobs.md

 3. We don't slow down as we add new features.
 4. I don't become bald when I jump into the project.

-If some of this 4 points is not fullfilled could it mean that you might need to refactor something to make it easier, maybe you need to create a better function or variable name.
-Maybe it means that you forgot to take a break in the middle of writing the solution to think of something else and then come back to the solution to have a differnet view on it.
+If any of these four points aren't being met, it's a strong indicator that the codebase might be veering away from the simplicity I advocate.
+It could mean that some refactoring is in order—perhaps to choose clearer function or variable names.
+Or, it might simply mean it's time to step away, clear your head, and return to the problem with a fresh perspective, ensuring the solution remains straightforward and understandable.

 ## Solving the higher problem first
 When I worked at [CarbonCloud](https://carboncloud.com/), I learned a valuable lesson on this exact topic from an old co-worker I asked for feedback.
 It isn't a difficult concept, but it's one that significantly improves the product: solve the *actual* problem before writing any code.
 Sometimes this is super obvious, and sometimes you need to talk to your teammates before you write any code.